 - The intention of influencing the exercise of public duty

-A person is guilty of an offence under this subsection if he or she commits an offence by accusing, or threatening to accuse, another person of a serious indictable offence.
+A person is guilty of an offence under this subsection if they commit an offence by accusing, or threatening to accuse, another person of a serious indictable offence.
 The maximum penalty for this offence is 14 years.
 Section 249M defines ‘menaces’ as:

 - An express or implied threat of any action detrimental or unpleasant to another person; and